 Most private property is zoned under the Denver Zoning Code (DZC).
 These properties can expand outdoors on their own property or on a neighboring property (with permission from the other property owner), including using any number of off-street parking spaces.

 If your property is zoned under the Former Chapter 59 zoning code (FC59), you can only use outdoor area on your own property and you can only occupy off-street parking spaces that are above and beyond the minimum number of spaces required by code.

 Proposals to expand into the public right-of-way will require that a right-of-way inspector visit the business location and consider the closure proposal from a mobility and safety perspective.
 An inspector may be able to approve a simple inspection in the field and issue an approval the following business day.
 More complex requests will be reviewed for:

 Once a temporary patio is established, a right-of-way inspector will do a final inspection.

 Note: All conditions and restrictions below apply to the new, temporary outdoor patio space only.

 This is a temporary program to support our local eateries, bars and residents.

-It will be available through October 31, 2020.
-Currently, businesses will have one week (through November7, 2020) to remove any fixtures from their outdoor area.
-Outdoor patios established through this program that would like to operate from September 7 through October 31, 2020 must complete a five-day posting that notifies the neighborhood of the dates the patio will operate.
-Businesses that would like to operate an expanded patio through October 31, 2020 but had indicated September 7, 2020 on their original posting are required to complete an updated five-day posting indicating the new operational dates.
+It will be available through October 2021.
+Businesses will have one week upon the conclusion of the program to remove any fixtures from their outdoor area.
+Outdoor patios established through this program must complete an initial five-day posting that notifies the neighborhood of the dates the patio will operate as well as subsequent postings as directed by the Department of Excise and Licenses.
 Language for a new posting will be provided to businesses by Denver Excise and Licenses.

 Hours of Operation